-Senate Bill 674 (Chapter 721, De León), signed by Governor Brown on October 9, 2015, requires specified certifying entities, including state law enforcement agencies, to review and certify U Visa requests pursuant to California Penal Code Section 679.10.
+Senate Bill 674 (De León, Chapter 721, Statutes of 2015), signed by Governor Brown on October 9, 2015, requires specified certifying entities, including state law enforcement agencies, to review and certify U Visa requests pursuant to Section 679.10 of the California Penal Code.
 Senate Bill 674 went into effect January 1, 2016.
 (Refer to Annex A.)

-In order to qualify for a U Visa, California Penal Code Section 679.10 specifies petitioners must be a victim or indirect victim of any of the following crimes:
+In order to qualify for a U Visa, Section 679.10 of the California Penal Code specifies petitioners must be a victim or indirect victim of any of the following crimes:

 - Rape

 - Torture

 - Human Trafficking

 - Incest

 - Domestic violence

 - Sexual assault

 - Abusive sexual conduct

 - Prostitution

 - Sexual exploitation

 - Female genital mutilation

 - Being held hostage

 - Peonage

 - Perjury

 - Involuntary servitude

 - Slavery

 - Kidnapping

 - Abduction

 - Unlawful criminal restraint

 - False imprisonment

 - Blackmail

 - Extortion

 - Manslaughter

 - Murder

 - Felonious assault

 - Witness tampering

 - Obstruction of justice

 - Fraud in foreign labor contracting

 - Stalking

 - Any crime which is substantially similar to the criminal activity described above

-California Penal Code Section 679.10 requires a victim to have been helpful, is currently being helpful, or is likely to be helpful in the future regarding the investigation into the criminal activity to which they were subjected.
+Section 679.10 of the California Penal Code requires a victim to have been helpful, is currently being helpful, or is likely to be helpful in the future regarding the investigation into the criminal activity to which they were subjected.
 Helpfulness is a rebuttable presumption.
 Additionally, the filing of charges or the successful prosecution of a suspect in a criminal matter is not required.

-Due to the decentralized nature of the California Highway Patrol, local California Highway Patrol commanders are designated to review U Visa applications for incidents occurring within their immediate jurisdiction where the California Highway Patrol is the primary law enforcement agency involved and provide certification when a U Visa application meets the criteria set forth in California Penal Code Section 679.10.
+Due to the decentralized nature of the California Highway Patrol, local California Highway Patrol commanders are designated to review U Visa applications for incidents occurring within their immediate jurisdiction.
+The California Highway Patrol is the primary law enforcement agency involved and provides certification when a U Visa application meets the criteria set forth in Section 679.10 of the California Penal Code.

-California Penal Code Section 679.10 requires a certifying entity report to the Legislature on or before January 1, 2017, and annually thereafter, the number of U Visa requests the agency received, the number certified, and the number denied.
+Section 679.10 of the California Penal Code requires a certifying entity report to the Legislature on or before January 1, 2017, and annually thereafter, the number of U Visa requests the agency received, the number certified, and the number denied.